Estimated reading time: 7 minutes

-The more you understand about mental health, the better.
+The more you understand mental health, the better.
 You don’t have to be a psychologist, but attending some extra courses focusing on mental health can give you a better insight into the complicated mind of a teenager.

 Make it Fun

-Incorporating drug and alcohol awareness programs from a young age another key to success.
+Incorporating drug and alcohol awareness programs from a young age is another key to success.
 Regardless of the age of your students, try approaching the subject of addiction using engaging activities.